-Table 13-29 lists FTR profits, and the congestion returned through self scheduled FTRs, by organization type and FTR direction in the first seven months of the 2024/2025 planning period.
-All participants who were assigned ARRs are classified as physical.
+Table 13-29 lists FTR profits, and the congestion returned through self scheduled FTRs, by organization type and FTR direction in the first 10 months of the 2024/2025 planning period.
+All physical participants who were assigned ARRs are classified as physical.
 Some participants that are not eligible for ARRs are classified as physical because they are physical participants, for example companies that own only generation.

-In the first seven months of the 2024/2025 planning period, physical entities, including physical ARR participants, received \$134.6 million in profits on FTRs purchased directly (not self scheduled), up from \$54.3 million profits in the same time period in the 2023/2024 planning period.
-Financial participants received \$383.5 million in profits, up from \$113.4 million in profits in the same time period in the 2023/2024 planning period.
+In the first 10 months of the 2024/2025 planning period, physical participants, including physical ARR and IARR participants, received \$54.3 million in profits on FTRs purchased directly (not self scheduled), up from \$21.6 million profits in the same time period in the 2023/2024 planning period.
+Financial participants, including financial IARR participants, received \$744.0 million in profits, up from \$171.8 million in profits in the same time period in the 2023/2024 planning period.
+40 Some IARRs were self scheduled as FTRs, which lost \$108,666.
 Self scheduled FTRs have zero cost.
-ARR holders who self scheduled FTRs received \$283.7 million in congestion revenues, up from \$202.0 million in revenue in the same time period in the 2023/2024 planning period.
-Revenues from self scheduled FTRs are a return of congestion to the load that paid the congestion and are not profits.
-Since the revenue from self scheduled FTRs is not profit it is excluded from the other tables in the profitability section.
+Physical ARR holders who